 If you are willing to pay a little extra for the convenience of setting a fixed amount aside to pay off your monthly loan repayments, then fixed-rate home loans will make a good choice for you.

 So, choose a fixed-rate loan package in any of the following scenarios:

 Unless you can predict the future, choosing a fixed rate home loan is still a gamble.
 It all depends on your appetite for risk and financial situation.

 A floating rate home loan package, also called a variable interest rate loan, can be pegged to the Singapore Overnight Rate Average (SORA), Fixed Deposit Home Rate (FHR), or Board Rate.
-Compared to fixed-rate home loans, floating-rate loans are more volatile and subject to the uncertainty of fluctuations in the market and revisions.
+Compared to fixed-rate home loans, floating-rate loans are more volatile and subject to the uncertainty of fluctuations in the market fluctuations and revisions.

 Floating rates are generally priced cheaper compared to fixed-rate packages, which is why floating rate loan packages are deemed more suitable for homebuyers looking to save every dollar and are ready to bear the risk of fluctuations in market rates.

 In a floating rate home loan, the interest rate fluctuates as per market conditions (rise and fall of SORA rates) over the tenure of the loan.
 If interest rates dip, you enjoy lower monthly instalments and added savings.
 However, you must cautiously put aside extra funds in case the home loan interest rates surge.